WallarooLabs/blog.wallaroolabs.com/content/post/data-redundancy.md

 There are many open source systems today that can support Wallaroo's recovery data storage requirements.
-Apache Kafka and Bookkeeper are two of the best-known ones: Wallaroo's use case fits Kafka's & Bookkeeper's feature sets almost exactly.
+Apache Kafka and Bookkeeper are two of the best-known ones.
+Wallaroo's use case fits Kafka's & Bookkeeper's feature sets almost exactly.
 Why not use Kafka?
 Or Bookkeeper?
 Hadoop is another excellent fit for Wallaroo's needs.
 Why not use Hadoop?

-Alas, Kafka, Bookkeeper, and Hadoop are fairly complex pieces of software in their own right.
+Alas, Kafka, Bookkeeper, and Hadoop are complex pieces of software in their own right.
 Wallaroo does not need much of that complexity.
 It would be nice to avoid requiring Wallaroo administrators to be familiar with details of running those services in development, testing, and production environments.

 Kafka, Bookkeeper, and Hadoop have another complex dependency: the ZooKeeper consensus system.
-Nobody in Wallaroo Lab's staff wishes to make the use of ZooKeeper mandatory for development work or production systems.
-It would be fantastic if we didn't require our customers to use and maintain ZooKeeper.
+Nobody at Wallaroo Labs wishes to make ZooKeeper mandatory for development work or for production systems.
+It would be fantastic if we didn't require that our customers use and maintain ZooKeeper.

 ### Avoid vendor lock-in